This section documents how to contribute your changes to the OpenDP Library.

 Contributor License Agreement#

-In anticipation of making code contributions, please be aware that the OpenDP Project requires contributors to sign a Contributor License Agreement.
+In anticipation of making a contribution, please be aware that the OpenDP Project requires contributors to sign a Contributor License Agreement.
 We use a bot for automated verification of license status, so your first OpenDP pull request will be tagged with instructions for completing the agreement.
-But if you’d like to get a head start, you can view our Contributor License Agreement documentation.
+If you’d like to get a head start, you can view our Contributor License Agreement documentation.

-Your branch should have a name that includes the issue number followed by a short description such as
+The branch naming convention is the issue number followed by a short description, such as

-On the OpenDP side, the review process for the proof goes as follows:
+On the OpenDP side, the vetting process to remove the

 Reviewers are assigned.